Military Academy of Agulhas Negras

-The Military Academy of Agulhas Negras (Academia Militar das Agulhas Negras, AMAN – named after the Agulhas Negras summit) is the biggest school of formation of combatant officers of the Brazilian Army.
-It originated in 1792 with the creation of the Royal Academy of Artillery, Fortification and Drawing, the first military school of the Americas, in the city of Rio de Janeiro.
-Today the Academy is located in the city of Resende, in the state of Rio de Janeiro.
+The Military Academy of Agulhas Negras (Academia Militar das Agulhas Negras, AMAN) is a service academy for training of officer cadets of the Brazilian Army.
+It originated in 1792 with the creation of the Royal Academy of Artillery, Fortification and Drawing, the first military school of the Americas.
+It is located in Resende, in the state of Rio de Janeiro.

+It is the only institution that trains career officers in the Infantry, Cavalry, Artillery, Engineering and Communications branches, as well as the Ordnance Corps and the Army Quartermaster Corps.

 History

 Military Academy in Rio de Janeiro, 1888.

-In 1792, Queen Mary I of Portugal and Brazil founded the Real Academia de Artilharia, Fortificação e Desenho (Royal Academy of Artillery, Fortification and Drawing) in Rio de Janeiro, modeled after the existing Academy in Lisbon, intended to train artillery and engineering officers of the Portuguese Army in Brazil.
+The embryo of military education in the Brazilian colony was born in 1699, in Rio de Janeiro, with the prospects of forming portuguese (and their children) men able to build forts for the defense of the Brazilian coast, against incursions from english, dutch and french corsairs.
+In 1792, Queen Mary I of Portugal and Brazil founded the Real Academia de Artilharia, Fortificação e Desenho (Royal Academy of Artillery, Fortification and Drawing) in Rio de Janeiro, modeled after the existing Academy in Lisbon, intended to train officers of the Armas (infantry, cavalry and artillery), and engineering officers of the Portuguese Army in Brazil.
+Infantry and cavalry formation lasted 3 years, artillery lasted 5 and the engineering course lasted 6 years.
+In their last year, the engineer students specialized in civil architecture, construction materials, roads and path, hydraulics, bridges, canals, dams or floodgates.
 This Academy is considered the pioneer of military and engineering education in the Americas.
+The Royal Academy was based in the Casa do Trem, which used to be occupied by the National Historical Museum of Brazil.

-The transfer of the Portuguese Royal Court from Lisbon to Rio de Janeiro in 1808 after they fled from Napoleon's invasion of Portugal caused King Dom João VI to inaugurate on 23 April 1811 the Real Academia Militar (Royal Military Academy), incorporating the previous Royal Academy of Artillery, Fortification and Drawing.
+The transfer of the Portuguese Royal Court from Lisbon to Rio de Janeiro in 1808 after they fled from Napoleon's invasion of Portugal caused King Dom João VI to inaugurate on 23 April 1811 the Royal Military Academy of Rio de Janeiro (Real Academia Militar), incorporating the previous Royal Academy of Artillery, Fortification and Drawing.
 Its first location was at the Artillery academy, today the location of the National Historical Museum of Brazil.
 In 1812, it was transferred to the São Francisco square, a place that offered better conditions for warfare maneuvers.
 With the Independence of Brazil in 1822, it was renamed the Imperial Academia Militar (Imperial Military Academy).

 With the ever-growing need to improve the training of the officers of the Brazilian Army, it was merged with the School of War in Porto Alegre, Rio Grande Do Sul.
 In 1913, with the objective of uniting all the military institutes of War and Application, was created the Military Academy.

 Given the urgent need to expand the facilities to serve a growing and fully operational Army, the Military School of Resende was created in the city of Resende on January 1, 1944.
 It was renamed the Academia Militar das Agulhas Negras in 1951.

 The first female cadets of the Academy entered its doors in 2017.